keyforgerules/keyforgerules.github.io/README.md

 ### CARD ABILITIES

-When resolving a card ability, resolve as much of the ability as can be resolved, and ignore the rest.
 Unless otherwise specified by the ability, the active player makes all decisions while resolving an ability.

 For details on specific terminology that can be found in card ability text, see the Glossary.

+#### RESOLVE AS MUCH AS YOU CAN

+While resolving a card ability, resolve as much of the ability as can be resolved, and ignore any parts of the ability that cannot be resolved.

+**Example**: _Aaron plays the card Anger (COTA 001), that reads "**Play**: Ready and fight with a friendly creature.", and chooses his friendly Snufflegator (COTA 358) to resolve the ability on.
+However, the Snufflegator is already ready, so Aaron ignores that part of the ability and just uses his friendly Snufflegator to fight._

 #### USING CARDS VIA OTHER CARD ABILITIES